oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

 _Read Expense Receipt_

 1. Edit **Read Expense Receipt** integration, go through all the actions of the integration flow and try to understand it.
-2. Go to *OCI Document Understanding* action, edit it, and modify the compartment name as per your OCI environment and activate **Read Expense Receipt** integration.
+2. Go to *OCI Document Understanding* action, edit it, and modify the compartment name as per your OCI environment.
+3. Save the integration flow and activate it.

 _Approval Required_

 1. Edit **Approval Required** integration, Edit *OCI Generative AI* action and modify the *Region, Compartment, Model and Model ID* as per your OCI environment.
 2. Add *Decision Service* action after *OCI Generative AI* action and call it as *ExecuteBusinessRule* and select the *Decision Service* which you have activated.
     ![Decision Service](images/decision-service.png)
-3. Map the source and target elements as per the screenshot given below.
-And finally, refer the mappings given below for the source and target mappings of decision service action in the screenshots.
+3. Map the source and target elements as per the details given below.
+If, required refer the screenshots.
-    - **Map ExecuteBusinessRule**
+    - Edit **Map ExecuteBusinessRule**
+    - expand *Request Wrapper->Expense Data* from Target
+    - expand *GetExpenseType Request-->Request Wrapper* from Source
+    - Map *Total Amount* to *Amount*
+    - expand *ExtractType Response-->Chat Action Response-->Response Wrapper-->Body-->Chat Response-->Choices-->Message-->Content* from Source
+    - Map *Text* to *Exp Type*

     ![Decision mappings](images/decisionmappings.png)
     ![Decision mappings2](images/decisionmappings2.png)
-    - **Map GetExpenseType**
+4. Edit **Map GetExpenseType** and map as per the screenshot given below.
     ![Decision mappings1](images/decisionmappings1.png)
-4. Activate the integration flow
+5. Save the integration flow and activate it.

 _HITL-Raise Approval Request_

 1. Edit **HITL-Raise Approval Request** integration, add *Human in the loop* action under *Main* section by clicking on **+** icon.
     ![HITL action](images/hitlaction.png)
-2. Enter *endpoint* name as **InitiateProcess** and select the *workflow* which you have created and activated.
+2. Enter *endpoint* name as **InitiateProcess** and select the *workflow* which you have created.
     ![HITL action wizard](images/hitlactionwizard.png)
-3. Edit *Map InitiateProcess* the source and target elements.
+3. Edit **Map InitiateProcess** and map the source and target elements.
 Refer the mappings given below in the screenshot.
     ![HITL mappings](images/hitl-mappings.png)
-4. Activate the integration flow
+4. Save the integration flow and activate it.

 _Create Expense Oracle HCM_

-1. Edit **Create Expense Oracle HCM** integration, go through the all the actions and please note that we have hard coded username as *CASEY.BROWN* to create the expense report on behalf of actual user to reduce the number of calls for this lab.
+1. Edit **Create Expense Oracle HCM** integration, go through the all the actions and please note that we have hard coded username as *CASEY.BROWN* to create the expense report on behalf of actual user to keep it simple.
-2. Activate the integration flow
+2. Save the integration flow and activate it.

 You may now **proceed to the next lab**.